 How we do it

 Zero Breast Cancer has a long and distinguished track record as a community partner to scientists seeking to understand breast cancer risk factors in our physical and social environments.
 Currently, we are community partners in Kaiser's Pathways Study and Child Health and Development Studies' research on pregnancy and pesticides.
-We are also a member of the Breast Cancer Survivorship Navigation Project.
+We are also a member of the Breast Cancer Survivorship Navigation Collaborative.

 We draw upon the latest research from our scientific partners and others to create innovative, integrated health and wellness materials that promote practical ways to reduce the risk of breast cancer.
 Our two current campaigns translate sound science into calls for individual and community action: Girls’ New Puberty/Las Niñas y la Nueva Puberdad/早來的青春期 and 13 Ways to Reduce Your Risk of Breast Cancer/13 Formas de Disminuir el Riegso de Tener Cáncer de Mama.
 We share information in person at events and distribute materials to organizations that share our campaigns with their clients.
 Over 30,000 posters, pamphlets and infographic bookmarks have been distributed to the following locations and organizations: